Deformation of locally free actions and the leafwise cohomology: Parameter deformation

 Let $M$ be a closed manifold and $\cF$ a foliation on $M$.
 Recall that the first cohomology group of $\RR^p$ as a Lie algebra is $\RR^p$.
 Let $\rho$ be an action in $\cA_{LF}(\cF,\RR^p)$, $\iota_\rho:\RR^p \ra \Omega^1(\cF)$ is the natural homomorphism induced by $I_\rho$, and $\omega_\rho$ be the canonical $1$-form.
 Since $\Img (\iota_\rho)_* \simeq \RR^p$, Lemma \ref{lemma:canonical form} implies

 Identify the abelian group $\RR^p$ and the group of positive diagonal matrices of size $p$ and apply Propositions \ref{prop:canonical 1} and \ref{prop:canonical 2} for $\RR^p$-actions.
-Then, we obtain the following correspondence between actions in $\cA(\cF,\RR^p)$ and $\RR^p$-valued leafwise $1$-forms. \begin{prop} A $\RR^p$-valued leafwise $1$-form is the canonical $1$-form of an action in $\cA_{LF}(\cF,\RR^p)$ if and only if it is regular and closed.
-Two actions $\rho_1,\rho_2 \in \cA_{LF}(\cF,\RR^p)$ are parameter-equivalent if and only if the cohomology class $[\omega_{\rho_2}]$ is contained in $\Img (\iota_{\rho_1})_*$. \end{prop} As a corollary, we obtain a generalization of Theorem \ref{thm:cohomology flow}. \begin{thm} [Matsumoto and Mitsumatsu \cite{MM03}, see also \cite{dS93}] Let $\rho$ be a locally free $\RR^p$-action on a closed manifold and $\cF$ be its orbit foliation.
-Then $\rho$ is parameter-rigid if and only if $H^1(\cF) \simeq \RR^p$. \end{thm} For example, Diophantine linear actions on $\TT^N$ (Theorem \ref{thm:linear fol}) and the Weyl chamber flow (Theorem \ref{thm:KS}) are parameter rigid.
-Miceczkowski's action on $M_\Gamma=\Gamma \bs SL(2,\CC)$ is also parameter rigid when $H^1(M_\Gamma)$ is trivial.
+Then, we obtain the following correspondence between actions in $\cA(\cF,\RR^p)$ and $\RR^p$-valued leafwise $1$-forms. \begin{prop} A $\RR^p$-valued leafwise $1$-form is the canonical $1$-form of an action in $\cA_{LF}(\cF,\RR^p)$ if and only if it is non-singular and closed.
+Two actions $\rho_1,\rho_2 \in \cA_{LF}(\cF,\RR^p)$ are parameter-equivalent if and only if the cohomology class $[\omega_{\rho_2}]$ is contained in $\Img (\iota_{\rho_1})_*$. \end{prop} As a corollary, we obtain a generalization of Theorem \ref{thm:cohomology flow}. \begin{thm} [Matsumoto and Mitsumatsu \cite{MM03}, see also \cite{AS88,KS94,dS93}] Let $\rho$ be a locally free $\RR^p$-action on a closed manifold and $\cF$ be its orbit foliation.
+Then $\rho$ is parameter-rigid if and only if $H^1(\cF) \simeq \RR^p$. \end{thm}